Earth Notes: Metacast 1: Blue Yeti, Shy Eurasian Footwear (2020-04)Updated 2022-10-15.

 16WW ambient garden sounds Blue Yeti sample, Saturday lockdown morning.
 44.1kHz sample rate, analogue gain at max, omnidirectional mode.

 16WW ambient garden sounds Blue Yeti sample, Sunday lockdown just before 3am.
 44.1kHz sample rate, analogue gain at max, omnidirectional mode.
-The normalisation is doing a lot of work here as the un-normalised signal is essentially inaudible.
+The normalisation is doing a lot of work here as the non-normalised signal is essentially inaudible.

 Sunday lockdown just before 3am, not normalised.

 My Jabra headset broke (one earpad and the mic boom snapped off) ~18 months in.
 The original Amazon Jabra supplier kindly sent me a direct substitute EPOS / Sennheiser SC 165 USB (MPC 508317, UPC 615104318038).

 Nominal microphone response is 100Hz to 10kHz (cf headphones 20Hz to 20kHz).

 I have been having what I take to be software issues with the audio volume from the mic dropping to inaudible levels for others on a call.
 Simply selecting a different audio source and then switching back immediately, with no fiddling around with cables etc, makes the audio come back.